 by Denis Kehlmann

-The folks at MeatStick recently sent me a pre-production sample of their new Wireless Meat Thermometer, the MeatStick 4X, for review.
+The folks at MeatStick recently sent me a pre-production sample of their new wireless meat thermometer, the MeatStick 4X, for review.
 This latest model features some compelling updates.
 It has four TruTempTM temperature sensors versus the previous model’s two, and increased battery life – up to 70+ hours.
 Additionally, the Meatstick 4X boasts a greatly extended range.
 It is now up to 650’ (line of sight outdoors) when using the included wireless range XtenderTM.
-The 4X retains the current model’s high heat resistance, dishwasher safe construction, and features like CookTimeTM Smart Alerts to help make sure you never under or overcook your meat.
-All of this is comes backed with a full year warranty.
+The 4X retains the current model’s high heat resistance, dishwasher-safe construction, and features like CookTimeTM Smart Alerts to help make sure you never under or overcook your meat.
+All of this comes backed with a full-year warranty.